 Some of the modern-day Palestinians are also likely descendants of Lot (one of Abraham's relatives whose two daughters gave birth to the peoples of Moab and Ammon) and Esau (one of Isaac's sons and brother of Jacob).

-Although the Palestinians are in Abraham's lineage (through Ishmael), they were not given the same blessings and inheritance as Isaac (the son of Abraham and Sarah).
-Isaac, although Abraham's second son, was the only son he had with Sarah his wife and the child through whom God himself declared would inherit the birthright blessings (which included the land of Canaan - see Genesis 21:10 - 13, 17:6 - 9, 15:16 - 21, 22:17 - 18).
-God still blessed Ishmael but not to the degree as Isaac (Genesis 16:10 - 12).
+Although the Palestinians are in Abraham's lineage, they were not given the same blessings and inheritance as Isaac.
+Although Isaac was Abraham's second son through him, he was the only son produced between himself and his wife Sarah.
+God himself declared that Isaac would inherit the birthright blessings which included Canaan (Genesis 21:10 - 13, 17:6 - 9, 15:16 - 21 and so on).
+The Lord still blessed Ishmael, the father of the Palestinians, but not to the degree as Isaac (Genesis 16:10 - 12).

 In summary, the modern-day Palestinians are the Arabs who used to live or who live today in the modern State of Israel, including the occupied territories such as the West Bank and the Gaza Strip.
 They are primarily the descendants of Ishmael, Abraham's oldest son.
-Some have been in the Holy Land for generations, but many have not, having moved in after the Zionist Jews came into the land.
+Although some have been in the Holy Land for generations, many have not.